Monas-project/Filecoin-Data-Economy-Hackathon/docs/prototype.md

 Upon reaching the lowest layer, the re_encrypt function generates a new file key for files and a new Subfolder Key for folders, performs encryption, saves it on IPFS, and continues the process up to the specific node.

 Upon reaching the specific node, the process employs the `update_all_nodes` function to refresh the CID recorded in the children of the parent folder, similar to the procedure used when adding a folder.
 This updating process continues all the way up to the root node, ensuring that all changes are propagated through the hierarchy.

+## Issues and Solutions
+In the development of our Monas prototype, we encountered various challenges that need continuous attention and improvement.
+Here are some detailed issues and their possible resolutions:
+### Changing root_id with Node Addition and Re-encryption:
+This issue stems from our adoption of IPFS, which utilizes a content addressing system to maintain immutability.
+Comparable to a hash function mechanism, any additional write operations to metadata or files result in a changed CID.
+We've tackled this problem by integrating Tableland, associating addresses with root_id and root_key.
+Tableland Implementation

+### Single Key Writings to Tableland on the Server Side:
+This is a common concern not just in our project, but in many services.
+There are several possible solutions to address this issue.
+For instance, the Threshold network project, which utilizes threshold cryptography, could offer a viable solution.

+### Key Management Issue:
+Currently, we have two separate keys: one for signing and another for encryption.
+Although we've resolved this in the prototype using Key Management Service (KMS), we believe there is a need to explore other solutions.
+Potential resolutions could involve the use of threshold cryptography or Multi-Party Computation (MPC).
+Additionally, by adopting Decentralized Identifiers (DID) to link the keys used for transactions and encryption, if we can verify control over the DID, it may enable simultaneous execution of both processes.

+### Storage of Shared Keys
+ In the prototype, permissioned users share cid, key, and file_info via the Push Protocol, currently stored on IPFS.
+As we move to develop a P2P network in the next phase, we will need to decide where to store these keys.
+One idea is to create a directory within the Personal Data Store (PDS) to store the shared keys, allowing users access to authorized spaces whenever they use these keys.

+ ### Encryption Algorithm:
+ During the prototype implementation, we did not focus heavily on which encryption algorithms to use.
+However, considering that Monas will store sensitive information, we are looking to adopt algorithms with quantum resistance to enhance our security measures.

+### Optimization of Key Generation
+Keys are generated independently at each hierarchical layer and stored within the parent node's metadata to build cryptographic links.
+However, increasing the variety of keys to enhance flexibility raises issues about where to manage these keys.
+We are considering adopting the concept of deferred key derivation, where keys are generated on-the-fly and not stored.
+Designing a key derivation function could help manage keys at each hierarchical level effectively.

+### Timing for State Management Transactions in PDS
+Currently, only the administrators of the PDS can write to it.
+As we progress to further phases and changes in state occur more frequently, updating every single change individually could become costly, which is not user-friendly from a UX perspective.
+One approach is to accumulate changes and update them on a scheduled basis to reduce execution frequency and lower costs.
+Additionally, delegating the task of building a Merkle tree and using Zero-Knowledge proofs to verify the correct execution can prove that the operations have not been tampered with.